TwilioDevEd/sdk-starter-python/README.md

 pip install virtualenv
 ```

-Next, we need to install our depenedencies:
+Next, we need to install our dependencies:

 ```bash
 virtualenv venv